bahaidev/textbrowser/README.md

     i18n: Utilize more standard mechanism instead of our `localeKey`; might also use substitutable JSON References (see <https://github.com/whitlockjc/json-refs/issues/54#issuecomment-169169276>
     and <https://github.com/json-schema-org/json-schema-spec/issues/53#issuecomment-257002517>).
+1. Waiting: ES6 Modules in browser or if need Babel routine: Switch to imports over script tags and functions passing main functions as arguments

 1. Testing: Cause `languages.json` test to distinguish relative base for the file's path and the path of its internally-referenced